horizontalsystems/blockchain-crypto-guides/tether.md

 For cryptocurrency exchanges Tether provides means to enable crypto to fiat trading without using legacy banking and payment providers which are currently heavily regulated and just plain slow.
 Sending 20,000 USDT tokens from your wallet to your exchange account would take a few minutes in comparison to a few days when sent from a bank account.

 Tether tokens in circulation exist as cryptocurrency tokens (primarily on Ethereum blockchain).
-As a result, Tether adopts several benefits of crypto currencies allowing parties to transact with each other pseudo anonymously, without any middlemen or intermediaries.
+As a result, Tether adopts some benefits of cryptocurrencies allowing parties to transact with each other pseudo anonymously, without any middlemen or intermediaries.
 Any merchant accepting Tether tokens as payment may potentially do so without knowing the identity of the sender.
 The sender only needs a crypto wallet that supports sending and receiving of Tether tokens.

 Tether tokens may be purchased directly from the Tether’s website https://tether.to or on cryptocurrency exchanges using fiat or other crypto like Bitcoin.
 In the same manner, users may redeem Tether tokens into fiat currency by selling them on crypto exchanges or via Tether's website.